 Thermographic Images

-The Meditherm thermographic images are used for the research for analysis of Syringomyelia (CLMS/COMS) in canines.
-These images are provided by Long Island Veterinary Specialists (LIVS).
+The Meditherm thermographic images are used for the research for analysis of syringomyelia in canines.
+These images are provided by the Long Island Veterinary Specialists (LIVS).
 The images are divided into two categories: Syrinx and NoSyrinx classes for the pathology.
-The masks for all these images have been also collected from LIVS.
+Masks for all the images to mark the region of interest have been also collected from LIVS.

 Compix WINTES2 software

-The Compix WINTES2 software has been used which allowed us to save the captured image in diﬀerent color maps: 18-color image, 256-level grayscale image, 256-color image, isotherm map and medical map.
-For this particular study, the 18 color Meditherm images are remapped to 256-graylevel image from 19° C to 40° C as this temperature range covers the entire range of the body temperature of canines.
+The Compix WINTES2 software has been used which allowed us to save the captured image with different color maps: 18-color image, 256-level grayscale image, 256-color image, isotherm map and medical map.
+For this particular study, the 18 color Meditherm images are remapped to 256-graylevel image from 19° C to 40° C, as this temperature range covers the entire range of the body temperature of canines.

 Computer Vision and Image Processing Tools (CVIPtools)

-CVIPtools is a product of Computer Vision and Image Processing (CVIP) laboratory at Southern Illinois University Edwardsville (SIUE) which consists of several image processing libraries with large number of CVIP functions.
-CVIPtools has been referenced for feature extraction functions such as histogram, spectral and texture features to be used in the application.
+CVIPtools was developed at the Computer Vision and Image Processing (CVIP) laboratory at Southern Illinois University Edwardsville (SIUE) which consists of image processing libraries with a large number of CVIP functions.
+The CVIPtools feature functions such as histogram, spectral and texture features were used in this research.

 CVIP-FEPC (Feature Extraction and Pattern Classification)

 CVIP-FEPC [CVIP-FEPC; 2018] is used to develop algorithms for feature extraction and classification.
-CVIP-FEPC allows these algorithms to be saved as Extensible Markup Language (XML) algorithm file which includes features, data normalization methods, and classification methods.
-And these algorithms are inputted to the clinical application software.
+CVIP-FEPC allows these algorithms to be saved as eXtensible Markup Language (XML) algorithm file which includes features, data normalization methods, and classification methods.
+After an algorithm has been setup and saved in an XML file, it can be used as input to the clinical application software.

 3.2 Experimental Methods

-The goal of this research is to find the features which can give best results in identifying syrinx in Chiari dogs.
-While analyzing we came to know the mask used for the images were larger i.e. include peripherals areas such as muzzle, ears, etc., which may give different result while using small mask that does not include peripherals areas such as muzzle, ears, etc. Therefore, it can be expected that the collection of features and data of such individual experiments when analyzed can reveal the best way to identify syrinx in Chiari dogs.
-Therefore, the whole process consists of several individual steps and procedures to follow.
+The goal of this research is to find the methods and features which give the best results for identifying syringomyelia in Chiari dogs.
+The initial masks used included peripheral areas such as muzzle, ears, etc., and a number of experiments were performed using these masks, later referred to as the large masks.
+During discussion of these results with the domain experts from LIVS a question arose regarding the inclusion of the peripheral areas and how that may affect the experimental outcome.
+Therefore, it was decided that we should generate smaller masks that did not include the peripheral areas and perform experiments comparing results with the small and large masks.
+A series of experiments were defined to help find the best way to identify syrinx in the Chiari dogs; now including not just various features and pattern classification methods, but also two types of masks – small and large.
+The entire process consists of numerous individual steps and procedures to follow.

 Compare results from different set features with large mask

-The first experiment for this research is to find the features which gives the best result.
-To compare combinations of features, total 195 images with top of head (A1D) view having larger mask is selected.
+The first experiment for this research was to find the features which provide the best result.
+To compare combinations of features, a total of 195 images with top of head (A1D) view and the initial (large) masks were used.
 The images are divided into two classes: Syrinx = 137 and NoSyrinx = 58.
-Series of experiments was performed with different combination of features like histogram and laws texture features, texture and laws texture features with varying texture distance.
-The laws textures features were also selected into two groups to verify which group gives better result.
+A series of experiments was performed with different combination of features, including histogram and Laws texture features, texture and Laws texture features with varying texture distance.
+The Laws texture features were also selected into two groups to verify which group provided the best result.

 Comparison of small and large mask

-The reason to create a smaller mask rather than the initial (large) mask was that it does not include peripherals areas such as muzzle, ears, etc. We considered total 93 images dividing into two classes; Syrinx = 48 and NoSyrinx = 45.
+The reason to create a smaller mask rather than the initial (large) mask was that it does not include peripheral areas such as muzzle, ears, etc. We considered a total of 93 images divided into two classes; Syrinx = 48 and NoSyrinx = 45.

-Comparison of laws texture features with small mask
+Comparison of Laws texture features with small mask